wesleyschons/wesleyschons/README.md

 👋 Hello world, I’m @wesleyschons

-I’m interested in learning new technologies and improving my dev techniques.
+I’m interested in learning new technologies and improving my dev skills.

 Currently learning Vue.js and Javascript in general.